Multi-RIS Aided 3D Secure Precise Wireless Transmission: Proposed MSINR scheme in single-user system

 \section{Proposed MSINR scheme in single-user system}

-In this section, we consider a single-user scenario to achieve SPWT by optimizing both the beamforming in Alice and the phase-shifting in IRSs.
-Since the eavesdroppers' locations are usually unknown by Alice, their channel state information (CSI) is unavailable.
+In this section, we consider a single-user scenario to achieve SPWT by optimizing both the beamforming in Alice and the phase-shifting in RISs.
+Since the eavesdroppers' locations are usually unknown by Alice, their channel state information (CSI) is unavailable, we do not consider the eavesdroppers in this scenario and the eavesdroppers scenario is discussed in next section.
 Thus, we resort to maximize the SINR at Bob with a given power allocation factor $\alpha$.
 As a result, AN can be projected in the null space of Bob, and only potential eavesdroppers will be influenced by AN.

 In this case, the optimization problem is transformed to

 Let us define auxiliary variables $\Omega_k=diag(\mathbf{h}^H_{A_k})$ and $\Upsilon_k=\rho_{AI_kB}\sqrt{ P_s}$.
 Then, according to the matrix transformation, we can rewrite $\mathbf{h}^H_{A_k} \mathrm{diag}(\mathbf{v})$ and $\mathbf{h}^H_{A_k} \mathrm{diag}(\mathbf{w})$ to $\mathbf{v}^T\Omega_k$ and $\mathbf{w}^T\Omega_k$, respectively.
 As a result, problem (\ref{P1}) can be rewritten as